 The major parts of a T1 form are broken down into seven sections:

 This section requires you to fill out details about you and your spouse or common-law partner if you have one.

 Here, you would fill out personal details such as your social insurance number (SIN), residence status, marital status and contact details.

 You will need to fill out your total income when submitting your T1 form.

 Your total income includes any employment income, foreign income, self-employment income, rebates, grants and royalties, pension income, employment insurance benefits, investment income, amongst others.

 Basically, through this section, you report every source of income and provide your gross income for the applicable tax year.

 This section reports your income after all deductions and claims have been applied.

-Depending on the source of your income, you may be eligible for certain deductions such as professional and union dues, child care expenses, self-employment business expenses, investment interest costs, etc.
+Depending on the source of your income, you may be eligible for certain common deductions such as professional and union dues, child care expenses, self-employment business expenses, and investment interest costs.